smaragden/arnold-rs/README.md

-# Rust bindings for the Arnold rendering API
+# Rust bindings for the Arnold raytracing API

 ## Modules Completion
 |                                         |                                           |                                              |